-Facing the Penalties After a Texas DUIA Conviction
+Facing Penalties After a Texas DUIA Conviction

-If you have two or more previous convictions of a related crime, you could face more serious penalties that include:
+If convicted, you will face a fine of up to $500, per Texas Penal Code § 12.23.
+However, if you have two or more previous convictions of a related crime, you could face more serious penalties, such as:

 - A fine of between $500 and $2,000; and/or

-- Jail for up to 180 days
+- Up to 180 days in jail

 - Get the charges against you reduced or dropped